top of page

 • 1 PFD (personal floatation device) per participant with a whistle attached

-• 1 White waterproof Strobe Light
+• 1 White waterproof Strobe Light or glow stick

-• 1 Red rear light per boat
+• 1 Red rear light or glow stick per boat

 • 1 Flashing red light or glow stick attached to PFD if paddling dusk to dawn